guyonphone/UltraWide/README.md

 # UltraWide

 Got a 4K or ultrawide monitor?
-Tired of Steam using the middle third of it like the rest of your screen doesn’t exist?
+Tired of Steam looking like it was made for a phone?
 Me too.

 **UltraWide for Steam** makes the Store actually fit your display, with a three-column homepage, expanded game pages, better purchase placement, and a redesigned review section built for big screens.